-- This trope occurs in Total Drama Island at the end of the hunting challenge:
+- This trope occurs in Total Drama at the end of the hunting challenge:

 Chris: Tsk, tsk, tsk... stealing from Chef.
 Eating chips in the woods.
 Being mauled by bears.
 Do you know what I see here?
-I see a very undiciplined group.
+I see a very undisciplined group.
 I see a disgraceful mess.
 I see a massive waste of paint product.
 And, I have to say... that.
 Was.
 AWESOME!
-When you guys open fired on your own team... wicked TV, guys.
+When you guys opened fire on your own team... wicked TV, guys.

 - A Real Life example might be the internet's response to a video of a kid powerslamming a kid who was bullying him (and subsequent memetic mutation, including a version with Street Fighter music and a version with Team Fortress 2 sound effects).
 Averted by his school, since he was suspended for his actions (mainly since the bully's ankle was broken by the slam, which is kinda hard to ignore no matter what the circumstances).

 - Another one is the case of Dalton Duncan, who got detention for following up an innocent comment with "That's what she said!".
 His parents promptly posted his detention slip on the internet, where he was proclaimed awesome.